Cooperative Development Authority

-The Cooperative Development Authority shortened as CDA, is a government agency attached to the Office of the President of the Philippines in charge to promote the viability and growth of cooperatives as instruments of equity, social justice and economic development.
+The Cooperative Development Authority, shortened as CDA, is a government agency attached to the Department of Trade and Industry in charge to promote the viability and growth of cooperatives as instruments of equity, social justice and economic development.

 It was established under Republic Act No. 6939 also known as the Cooperative Development Authority Act, as mandated by Republic Act No. 6939, the Cooperative Code of the Philippines.
 Republic Act No. 6939 was repealed and was replaced by Republic Act No. 9520, otherwise known as the "Philippine Cooperative Code of 2008."
-CDA's charter was repealed an replaced on August 2019 with Republic Act No. 11364, otherwise known as the "Cooperative Development Authority Charter of 2019."
+CDA's charter was repealed and replaced in August 2019 with Republic Act No. 11364, otherwise known as the "Cooperative Development Authority Charter of 2019."

 Powers and functions

-As stated on its revised charter, some of the CDA's powers and functions are :
+As stated on its revised charter, some of the CDA's powers and functions are: